 - Maudsley BRC and associated CRF at South London and Maudsley NHS Foundation Trust

-Professor Matthew Hotopf (Emeritus Chair of the MH TRC)
+Professor Matthew Hotopf

 - Nottingham BRC and MindTech Co-operative